CloudChi/FX-Framework/Script_Naming.md

 - Script names start with a 3-letter prefix which determines **how** they should be called
   - Script prefix definitions:
+    - sched > Schedule
+      - Called by FileMaker server
+    - exp > Export
+      - XXX
+    - imp > Import
+      - YYY
-    - btn
+    - btn > Button
       - Called by Buttons on Layouts
       - Displays errors
-    - trg
+    - trg > Trigger
       - Called by Script Triggers
       - Returns False if errors
       - Returns JSON if no error
         - (Why is this, since it should be top level???)
-    - sub
+    - sub > Subscript
       - Called as a subscript
       - Never called as top level
       - Passes back results or errors in JSON format